JoeOrtiz1995/Lightheadedandco/README.md

     - [Heroku Manual Deploys](https://devcenter.heroku.com/articles/github-integration#manual-deploys)

-8. On this occasion I chose the Manual deploys option.
+8. On this occasion I chose the Automatic deploys option.

 9. Once the deployment has finished, a message will appear to confirm this above a button that says "View" which will take you to the deployed application.
 You can also click on open app at the top of the Page.